magpiemodel/magpiemodel.github.io/_tutorials/t04_renv.md

 ## package development
 When testing packages in development use `renv::install("githubuser/package")` to install the package from your fork.
 Be careful with updates, your custom package might get overwritten.

-# legacy snapshots
-Before MAgPIE started using renv it was using so-called "snapshots" to get a stable package environment.
-You can restore this snapshot machinery (and disable renv) by renaming `.snapshot.Rprofile` -> `.Rprofile`.
-If you do, please make sure to *not* commit your changes to `.Rprofile`.
-For coupled model runs you need to use snapshots, renv does not cover that use case yet.
-Snapshot support will be removed when coupled model runs are possible with renv.

-> **Exercise**: Disable renv and enable snapshots.
-Then start an `R` session and verify that renv is not active, but instead the snapshot is used. (solution at the bottom)